splSM/spl2smIntegration/README.md

 Version:                  1.0.2

-What, Why, How, etc.:     This app allows a Splunk administrator to create saved searches and alerts, and
+What, Why, How, etc.:     This app allows a Splunk administrator to create saved searches and alerts, which
-                          when triggered create an Incident record in Service Manager, which is a robust enterprise-grade ticketing solution often used for (among other things), IT Service Management and cybersecurity Incident Resolution.
+                          when triggered will create an Incident record in Service Manager, which is a robust enterprise-grade ticketing solution often used for (among other things), IT Service Management and cybersecurity Incident Resolution.